jonhoo/thesis/000-proposal.md

 # Thesis Proposal

+The dataflow architecture has seen a resurgence in recent years, with systems like Kafka, Spark, Flink, and Naiad all seeing interest from academia and industry alike.
+The term "dataflow" covers a wide range of
+systems: streaming systems (like Kafka), stream processing systems (like Spark and Flink), and dataflow computation systems (like Naiad).
+The lines between these systems are blurry at best, as are the labels I have put on them above.
+They vary, often significantly, in their design goals, their intended uses, and their system architecture.
+Yet they all share the high-level property that they take data as _input_, and feed processed data forward through a graph of _operators_.
+In other words, they have _data flow_ through operators.

-The dataflow architecture is attractive for reactive applications, where computations are relatively fixed, but the data is changing.
+This high-level design is attractive for reactive applications, where computations are relatively fixed, but the data is changing, since it clearly designates the data dependencies of the application.
+Explicitly modeling the compute and data flow this way also allows dataflow systems to easily scale to multiple cores or physical hosts; any dataflow edge can be realized as a function call, a thread synchronization point, or a network channel, and the model still "works".

+These systems all face a fundamental decision when it comes to _stateful_ operators — operators that must maintain some state in order to process their inputs.
+To compute the result of a join for example, the values in the "other side" of the join must be available to the operator that performs the join.
+Traditionally, dataflow systems have made one of three decisions in this space: ignore such operators, make all the state the operator needs available, or keep only a subset of the state.
+The third option, often called, windowing, is a popular option because it lets the system support stateful operators without keeping vast amounts of state at the ready just in case the operator needs it.
+The window will usually keep only recent data, so that the results of the computation is only "missing" data that is old anyway.

-Unfortunately, existing dataflow systems require the state of stateful dataflow operators to be fully present in memory.
-This is costly when an application has a large data set, but a relatively much smaller working set — resources must be provisioned for computing over all the application's data, even though only a small subset of the computation output is observed.
+None of these three options are particularly attractive.
+Leaving the management of state to individual operators makes it difficult to provide consistency and fault-tolerance.
+Keeping all the state around forever requires either large amounts of wasted memory or using slower, disk-based storage to back the state.
+This is particularly a problem when the application's working set is significantly smaller than its total dataset size — resources must be provisioned for computing over all the application's data, even though only a small subset of the computation output is observed.
+Windowing works well in settings where seeing only a subset of the data is acceptable, such as analytics, but cannot be used in applications where complete results are needed.

-I propose in this thesis to design and implement _partially stateful dataflow_.
+I propose in this thesis to design and implement _partially-stateful dataflow_.
+In a dataflow system with support for partial state, operators act as though they have access to the full state of their inputs.
+In reality, that state is lazily constructed behind the scenes;
+a given piece of the input state for an operator is only produced and stored when the operator asks for that piece.
+If an operator only accesses part of its input state, the remaining parts are not computed or stored.

+This approach provides a number of benefits.
+First, its memory use is **proportional to the working set** of the application, rather than to the size of the data.
+Second, it works for applications that **cannot use windowing**.
+Third, it allows the system to **eagerly discard**, and avoid computation for, data that later operators have never needed, as long as that data can later be re-produced.
+And finally, it allows the application to **selectively evict** from stateful operators as the working set changes.

 The essence of the design is to introduce a notion of "missing state" to the dataflow engine.
 And alongside it, a mechanism to retroactively, and efficiently, compute over past inputs to repopulate that missing state on demand.
+This design, while alluring, introduces a number of challenges in practice.
+Many of these stem from operators that may now need to communicate with their inputs to populate needed state.
+Those inputs may again need to retrieve that state from their inputs, and so on until the source of the needed data is reached.
+These queries for past state flow in the "opposite" direction of the data, something existing dataflow systems do not generally allow.
+When these queries are eventually answered, the system must reconcile those results with any data that flowed through the system while the query was pending.
+My thesis will cover the specific problems that arise in depth, and provide solutions to those problems.

 ## Completed Work: Noria